KushagraShukla004/Assignments/form/README.md

 - Phone Number (with country code)
 - Country
 - City
-- PAN No.
-- Aadhar No.
+- PAN No. or Aadhar No.

 ## Installation